valory-xyz/mech-tools-dev/docs/index.md

     python utils/update_metadata.py
     ```

-6. And just run your agent:
+6. And just run your agent instance:
     ```bash
     ./run_agent.sh
     ```
     This option is recommended to quickly test or debug agents, so it's the one we recommend the first time you run this tutorial.
     The next time you use this command, it will ask you for your sudo password to remove the previous build.

-7. Alternatively, you can also run the full dockerized service with:
+7. Alternatively, you can also run the full dockerized AI agent with:
     ```bash
     ./run_service.sh
     ```